top1944/duckuments/docs/atoms_85_fall2017_projects/11_saviors/10-preliminary-design-document-template.md

 ### Approach

-Stage 0: Obstacle detection and full stop
+Stage 0: Obstacle detection and full stop<br>
-Stage 1: 1 obstacle, no crossing of lines (2 cases: drive by or stop) → simple logical conditions
+Stage 1: 1 obstacle, no crossing of lines (2 cases: drive by or stop)<br>
+→ simple logical conditions<br>
-Stage 2: 1 obstacle, crossing line if needed (1 case: should always be possible to drive by) → Either with grid map or obstacle coordinates
+Stage 2: 1 obstacle, crossing line if needed (1 case: should always be possible to drive by)<br>
+→ Either with grid map or obstacle coordinates<br>
-Stage 3: Multiple obstacles, crossing line if needed
+Stage 3: Multiple obstacles, crossing line if needed <br>

 ### Functionality-resources trade-offs

-The space of possible implementations / battle plans is infinite.
+The space of possible implementations / battle plans is infinite.<br>
 We need to understand what will be the trade-offs.

 ### Functionality provided